john-data-chen/next-dnd-starter-kit/README.md

 - [x] Optimize initialize mongodb in development
 - [x] Fix the issue can't scroll in mobile screen
 - [x] Fix the issue of dragging in mobile screen
-- [ ] Upgrade Shadcn UI to latest version: in progress
-- [ ] Add toaster in sign in page
+- [x] Add toaster in sign in page
+- [x] Add session check in board and api routes
 - [ ] Fix the form of the task dialog will be covered by keyboard in mobile screen
+- [ ] Fix the test coverage incorrect
 - [ ] Add more unit tests to make coverage over 85%
-- [ ] Add board member management feature

-and more...

 ## 📖 Detailed Technical Documentation